dankahle/comp-dkModal/README.md

 dk-modal-trigger="selector/templateUrl", If ends in .html assumed a templateUrl, otherwise assumed a selector.
 Or data-selector="xxx" data-template-url="xxx".
 ** data-target="this" is a special case that makes the trigger element the target as well.

+### default template, template classes
+The default template is located at the bottom of the dk-modal.js file.
+It has css classes to position the header/body/footer with collapsing margins for modals with/without header/footer.
+The classes can be reused in other templates, to get similar results.
+Any element with `exit-cancel` or `exit-ok` will be wired to throw an ok/cancel event upon click.
+Any modal with an input/select/textarea control will be forced to 100% width at top of viewport for mobile phone only.
+Options are there for showing close icon (upper right), header, body, footer.
+Header and body are $eval'd so values are expected to be expressions.
+If a string is needed, wrap it in quotes.
+Footer options are: falsey (none), 'ok', 'okcancel', 'yesno', with the buttons wired to throw ok/cancel events.

+### access to modal/scope/events
+dkModal().show
+The modal instance is available at $rootScope.dkModalInstance

 [back to top](#dk-modal)